Dinosaur diplomacy: What you need to know about China’s ‘renewed emphasis’ on fossil research

 CHALLENGES BUT ALSO OPPORTUNITIES

-Like historic Terracotta warriors and pandas that serve as soft power ambassadors promoting Chinese history and culture abroad, experts say there is enormous potential in Chinese dinosaur discoveries which are being increasingly recognised for its growing contribution to paleontology.
+Like historic Terracotta warriors and pandas that serve as soft power ambassadors promoting Chinese history and culture abroad, experts say there is enormous potential in Chinese dinosaur discoveries which are being increasingly recognised for their growing contribution to palaeontology.

 But the field faces various challenges and unsolved issues, experts said.

-Writing in a paper in 2022, Chinese paleontologist Zhou Zhonghe from the IVPP said that the illegal collection of rare fossils by poachers remains a major unsolved issue and also questioned the future of the field in China, saying that students would choose to pursue paleontology because they saw it as “an advantageous career” rather than out of personal interests.
+Writing in a paper in 2022, Chinese palaeontologist Zhou Zhonghe from the IVPP said that the illegal collection of rare fossils by poachers remains a major unsolved issue and also questioned the future of the field in China, saying that students would choose to pursue palaeontology because they saw it as “an advantageous career” rather than out of personal interests.

-Chinese universities, including the prestigious Peking University, have also cited declining enrollment rates for paleontology courses and said few were interested in pursuing the science.
+Chinese universities, including the prestigious Peking University, have also cited declining enrollment rates for palaeontology courses and said few were interested in pursuing the science.

 Many have “spent much of the past century catching up with their international peers” and were now planning to break new ground in China-led global research, with expeditions in Central Asia, Xu said.